kennedycasey/ImCo2/README.md

 ## Attribution
 If you use IMCO (version 2), please cite one of the following:

-Casillas, M., Casey, K., Fisher, W., & Tice, S. C. (2021).
-ImCo: A Python Tkinter application for coding _lots_ of images, version 2 [Computer software].
+Casey, K., Fisher, W., Tice, S. C., & Casillas, M. (2022).
+ImCo: A Python Tkinter application for coding _lots_ of images, version 2.0 [Computer software].
 Retrieved from https://github.com/kennedycasey/ImCo2.